mudge/re2/README.md

 Documentation
 -------------

-Full documentation is available at <http://yardoc.org/docs/mudge-re2/>
+Full documentation automatically generated from the latest version is available at <http://rdoc.info/projects/mudge/re2> and <http://yardoc.org/docs/mudge-re2/>.

 Usage
 -----